poepoejoejoe/mmo-game/ideas.md

 Goal: Make the moment-to-moment gameplay engaging and give players short-term objectives.

 - [x] slime as drawing
-- [ ] inventory icons generated, heart chat emoji
+- [x] inventory icons generated, heart chat emoji
-- [ ] health bar?
-- [ ] ai gen all new better icons
+- [x] ai gen all new better icons
+- [x] draw items that fall on the ground (or just use their icon probably)
+- [x] health bar?
-- [ ] name the game.
+- [x] name the game.
 Improve the top bar with a image of the game title

+-- Current
 - [ ] give player a random shirt color
-- [ ] draw items that fall on the ground (or just use their icon probably)
 - [ ] show the player holding the axe

+-- Backlog
 quests
 what are the rewards?
 - armor